 Torre Dell’Orso – Puglia

 Located in the Apulia region of south-east Italy, the Torre del’ Orso is made up of gorgeous expanses of sand, punctuated by many rocky coves.
 Inside these coves, swimmers can find a range of pools, nooks and lagoons that make for secluded and relaxed fun.
-It can be busy in summer not so in Spring and Autumn.
+It can be busy in summer, but not so in spring and autumn.
 You may find yourself with an entire cove to yourself, and with magnificent weather – the temperature around here never dips too much and the sun shines approximately 300 days per year.

 From the Torre del’ Orso, it’s a short hop to Furnirussi Tenuta, a boutique hotel with a widely-acclaimed spa and wellness centre.
 After a good night’s sleep in a stylish, minimalistic suite, swim in the pool, designed to look like a lake, or unwind in the hammam carved into the local stone.
 The hotel also features a popular restaurant, the produce for which is supplied by the working farm on the hotel’s property.
 To get to Furnirussi Tenuta, fly into Salento airport, then drive an hour south, via the motorway, to the hotel.